openshift-storage-scale/aws-ibm-gpfs-playground/README.md

 # Scripts to deploy AWS OCP cluster + GPFS

+## Overview

+This repository automates the deployment of an OpenShift cluster on AWS with IBM Spectrum Scale (GPFS) storage using the openshift-fusion-access operator.
+The setup uses the **FileSystemClaim** controller to automatically create LocalDisk, Filesystem, and StorageClass resources.

 ## Tear up

 Here are the steps to deploy OCP + GPFS.
 These steps will create an OCP